 This is, of course, where monitoring comes into place.
 Make sure you are end user monitoring your websites so you can be the first to know if something has gone awry.

-Then you have a chance to fix what has gone wrong, so the impact on your customers and visitors is as minimal as possible.
+Then you have a chance to detect when your website is down and fix what has gone wrong, so the impact on your customers and visitors is as minimal as possible.

 Image (Top) via Shutterstock.